 Make your business 'virtual' so that you can work remotely and from anywhere in the UK.
 By having access to all your work via the cloud and setting yourself up so that you receive all emails and calls no matter where you're based – you'll be able to work wherever you like.
 And this means you can get out of your home office or one-person workspace whenever loneliness kicks in.

 Get some office space

-Renting workspace is definitely an overhead many of you can't afford or will want to avoid.
+Renting workspace is an overhead many of you can't afford or will want to avoid.
 However, getting an office in something like a business centre can be extremely worthwhile.
-These dedicated spaces often have many other small firms and that means you won't be alone.
+These dedicated spaces often have many other small firms, and that means you won't be alone.
 Plus separating work from home life is always a positive step.
 Just make sure you're friendly and make an effort to get to know other people in your building.